luut189/react-template/README.md

 cd react-template
 ```

+> Remember to delete the .git folder to remove connection with this repo :)

 Change the `name` inside the `package.json` to your actual project name.

 And then, to install all dependencies, make sure you have **Nodejs** installed and use: